The Bankrate promise

 How to get started with forex trading

-Forex trading has similarities with other investment options, but there are a few things that make it unique.
+Forex trading has similarities with other investment options, but a few things make it unique.

 - Pick a strategy.
 Once you’ve got a grasp of the basics, pick which trading strategy you’d like to pursue.
 Will you use technical analysis to identify trends or follow more of a fundamental approach based on macroeconomic data?
 Both approaches can be successful, but it’s important to choose a strategy that makes the most sense for you.